 - Use your learning diary provided and have it signed by parents on a weekly basis - Do your homework the night it is given to ensure that you are keeping up with your work.
-Check Teams daily - Contact your classmates to discuss classwork or homework - · Bring your school bag daily - Bring your pencil case with the required stationary to school - Bring your PE kit to school on the days you have practical lessons - Take good care of your diet by bringing healthy snacks for break times - Wear the correct school uniform.
+Check online 'Show My Homework' to keep this part of school life well managed - Contact your classmates to discuss classwork or homework or just to have some fun time socially - Bring your school bag daily - Bring your pencil case with the required stationary to school - Bring your PE kit to school on the days you have practical lessons - Take good care of your diet by bringing healthy snacks for break times - Wear the correct school uniform.
 Hoodies or other clothing that is not part of the uniform will be confiscated and returned at the end of school day - Leave mobile phones at home or in your locker - students are not allowed to use them in school.
 If discovered, they will be confiscated and returned at end of the school day